• Skip to main content

 Yes!
 Freeze them in a good quality, airtight container for up to 3 months.
 Place them in the refrigerator overnight to thaw and consume within 1-2 days.

-Do you need to refrigerate Oreo truffles?
+Do you need to keep them in the fridge?

 Because they contain cream cheese, Oreo balls are not safe to store at room temperature.
 Keep them chilled until you are ready to serve.
 Chilling also stops the chocolate from becoming soft.